 The Vetter Rickman Connection 1973-76

-In the meantime, I was developing the Mystery Ship and thought I needed to know how to race.
-After all, how could you design a great handling, world class motorcycle if you did not know how to race?
+Before all this had taken place, I reasoned that I could be a better designer if I really knew how to road race.
+"After all, how could you design a world class motorcycle if you did not know how to race?"

 I trucked it to Daytona, practised for a few minutes and placed 5th in the Amateur Class.
 I had never been on a track before.
-This was fun.

 I pulled a Honda 750 Rickman frame out of inventory to begin the Mystery Ship.
 The idea was to design and make the most wonderful sport-touring motorcycle in the world.